NORTH AMERICA:

 The second type of PDF restriction in Adobe Acrobat is the “permissions” password.
 This password is used to protect restrictions you have applied (such as restricting editing and printing) from being removed – users have to know the password to change or remove restrictions.

-Unfortunately, Adobe PDF restrictions rely on an honour system – the effectiveness of the restrictions are based on whether other PDF Readers agree to honor them.
+Unfortunately, Adobe PDF restrictions rely on an honour system – third-party PDF Readers must agree to implement them or they won’t work.
 As a result, it’s next to useless.
-Users can also upload Adobe password restricted PDF files to sites that will instantly remove restrictions for free.
+Users can also upload Adobe password-restricted PDF files to sites that instantly remove restrictions for free.

 At best, an open password may stop hackers from viewing the PDF, but an authorized user (i.e. one you want to share the PDF with) can remove the open password and restrictions in seconds and freely share the unprotected PDF with others.
-However, if you still want to use Adobe Acrobat to protect PDF files, then you can pretend to restrict editing by following the instructions below.
+If you still want to use Adobe Acrobat to protect PDF files, you can pretend to restrict editing by following the instructions below.

 How to restrict PDF editing and access in Adobe Acrobat

-1. Open your PDF in Acrobat and press the “Protect” button in the sidebar.
+1. Open your PDF in Acrobat and press the “Protect a PDF” button in the sidebar.

 2. Click “Protect Using Password” in the top bar.

-3. Select “Viewing” or “Editing” and enter a secure password.
+3. Tick “Viewing” and/or “Editing” and enter a secure password.

 Protecting a PDF with a password using Adobe Acrobat to restrict editing and opening